akarnil/iotc-yocto-c-sdk/README.md

         │       ├── config-symmtrcKy.json
         │       └── config-x509.json
         └── telemetry-demo_0.1.bb <-------- Recipe

+├── conf
+│   └── layer.conf
+├── recipes-apps
+│   └── telemetry-demo <-------------------- Recipe directory
+│       ├── files
+│       │   ├── eg-private-repo-data <----- Location for provisioning configuration files.
+│       │   │   ├── certs <----- Location for certificates/keys.
+│       │   │   ├── configSymmetricKey.json
+│       │   │   └── configX509.json
+│       │   ├── scripts <----- Location for executable scripts that run as commands.
+│       │   │   └── control_led.sh
+│       │   └── src <------------------ Demo CMake project directory
+│       │       ├── CMakeLists.txt
+│       │       ├── iotcl_config.h
+│       │       └── main.c
+│       └── iotc-c-telemetry-demo_0.1.bb <----- Main recipe
+└── recipes-systemd
+    └── iotc-c-telemetry-demo-service
+        ├── files
+        │   └── iotc-c-telemetry-demo.service
+        └── iotc-c-telemetry-demo-service_0.1.bb

 ```

 As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentlally uploading private data to places it shouldnt belong.
 The directory `eg-priviate-repo-data` seeks to provide a safe space to place sensitive data like device keys etc for development purposes only.
-When the user installs the _development_ version of the recipe (e.g. `IMAGE_INSTALL += " telemetry-demo-dev"` in `conf/local.conf`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
+When the user installs the _development_ version of the recipe (`telemetry-demo-dev`) any files within `eg-private-repo-data` will be installed in the rootfs of the image.
 The `.gitignore` settings for this repo are also configured to prevent accidental upload of *.pem or *.crt files.

 This approach allows the user to develop their solution conveniently, then when it's time to provide production builds, the result would be a clean installation awaiting first time configuration post image flash.

-Also in the `eg-private-repo-data` are sample JSON files, these are explained in more detail in the drop-down section below..
+Also in the `eg-private-repo-data` are sample JSON files, these are explained in more detail in the drop-down section

 <details>
   <summary>JSON config files</summary>